philipturner/home-built-stm/README.md

 Last 15-30 seconds, reflow all pins at once, then pull away Switch under station to “cool”, goes to room temp faster
 ```

+TODO: Document the experience with reflow soldering once I've finished the QFNs.